The Big Mango is a completely different beast come nightfall, and Bangkok’s best night markets are a proud testament to that fact.

 Suan Lum Night Bazaar Ratchada

-To check it out take the MRT to Lat Phrao: it’s open from 4pm to midnight.
+To check it out take the MRT to Lat Phrao: it’s open daily from 4pm to midnight.

 Siam Gypsy Junction

-This is Thai hipster heaven, with live indie bands and affordable pop-up bars adding to the chilled vibe, and there are plenty of food vendors around for when hunger hits.
+Siam Gypsy is undoubtedly Thai hipster heaven, with live indie bands and affordable pop-up bars adding to the chilled vibe, and there are plenty of food vendors around for when hunger hits.
 It’s not a huge market, but that makes it feel more intimate and takes the pressure off browsing.

 You can see what other people think of this Bangkok night market with the reviews on their Facebook fan page.